Suppenschale/WizardPPO/README.md

 This GUI is experimental!
 There may be display issues with cards and no guarantee of correctness is provided.
+When no path is provided, a random policy is used.

 ```python
 python -m gui.main --model-path PATH/TO/MODEL